lehmann7/marky/README.md

 The `marky` Makefile coordinates the three steps of the `marky` document pipeline preprocessing, linking and rendering.
-The `marky` Makefile supports several options for displaying help or rendering all, multiple or single files.
+The `marky` Makefile supports several targets for displaying help or rendering all, multiple or specific documents.

-*Makefile Targets*

 1. `make help`: display help message on the console
 2. `make cheat`: display the `marky` markup Cheat Sheet